PaperMC/velocitypowered.com/docs/technical/why-not-fork-bungeecord.md

 During that time I got dragged in again, to the point where I came out of retirement not long after.

-# What Does Velocity do Differently?
+# What Does Velocity do Differently

 You've made it to the other side (or perhaps you skipped ahead).
 Now, let's talk about _what_.